abpframework/abp/docs/en/Community-Articles/2023-11-03-ASPNET8-authentication-and-authorization/POST.md

 # ASP.NET 8: What's New About Authentication and Authorization

-In ASP.NET 8, the landscape of authentication and authorization is undergoing a transformation.
+In ASP.NET 8, the concept of authentication and authorization is undergoing a transformation.
 Specifically, ASP.NET Core Identity is transitioning from a focus on traditional web pages to a more API-driven approach.
 We will see what the Identity API endpoints are, why we need them, and how to use them in detail.
 So, let's dive in.

 ## What is ASP.NET Core Identity?